 • How important is it that everyone agrees with your opinions?
 I’m not talking about God’s immutable and indisputable truth, but about things that aren’t eternally important.
 This is something I desperately need to work on, since I’m a lot better at talking than at listening.

 • Do you trust in your wealth, or other resources?
 Do you think that they will shelter you when trouble comes?
-Do you actually think that your wealth is an “wall too high to scale”?
-If so, Solomon says that you’re deceiving yourself: That perfect security is only in your imagination.
+Do you actually think that your wealth is a “wall too high to scale”?
+If so, Solomon (along with Jesus) says that you’re deceiving yourself: That perfect security is only in your imagination.

 • Are you still holding onto an old grievance?
 Someone offended you a long time ago, and you’re still holding onto it.
 Emotionally you’re like a “citadel,” and even though that person has tried to reconcile with you, you’ve barred them out.
 How many relationships, from marriages to friendships, have this on their tombstone: “I knew I was right!”?